Bank of England Official Base Rate Tracker

 - Ian Bright“Yes – UK potential growth has already been lowered dues to (1) already decreased investment by the corporate sector reducing growth of capital stock (2) increased red tape for business, especially those wishing to export (3) loss of trust in UK stability and its adherence to international law.”

 - Jeremy Thompson-Cook“At the margin, it has affected confidence & investment and that is self-fulfilling circle of slowing output.
 Business doesn’t trust politicians at the best of times and these are far from the best of times.”

 Our expert’s outlook on the top economic indicators:

-We asked our panel for their outlook over the next six months for the following five economic indicators: wage growth, employment, cost of living, household debt and housing affordability.
+We asked our panel for their outlook over the six months following the March 2019 announcement for five economic indicators: wage growth, employment, cost of living, household debt and housing affordability.

 Of these, wage growth and cost of living saw the most positive outlook, with 40% expecting a positive outlook for both indicators over the next six months.

 Employment had the most negative outlook, with 40% of economists giving a negative forecast for this indicator.